openhwgroup/cve2/doc/03_reference/instruction_fetch.rst

    Instruction Fetch (IF) stage

-The Instruction Fetch (IF) stage of the core is able to supply one instruction to the Instruction-Decode (ID) stage per cycle if the instruction cache or the instruction memory is able to serve one instruction per cycle.
+The Instruction Fetch (IF) stage of the core is able to supply one instruction to the Instruction Decode stage (ID) block, part of the Instruction Decode and Execution (ID/EX) stage :ref:`Instruction Decode and Execution (ID/EX)<instruction-decode-execute>`, per cycle if the instruction cache or the instruction memory is able to serve one instruction per cycle.

 Instructions are fetched into a prefetch buffer (:file:`rtl/cve2_prefetch_buffer.sv`) for optimal performance and timing closure reasons.
 This buffer simply fetches instructions linearly until it is full.
-The instructions themselves are stored along with the Program Counter (PC) they came from in the fetch FIFO (:file:`rtl/cve2_fetch_fifo.sv`).
+The instructions themselves are stored along with the Program Counter (PC) in the fetch FIFO (:file:`rtl/cve2_fetch_fifo.sv`).
-The fetch FIFO has a feedthrough path so when empty a new instruction entering the FIFO is immediately made available on the FIFO output.
+The fetch FIFO has a feedthrough path so, when empty, a new instruction entering the FIFO is immediately made available on the FIFO output.
 A localparam ``DEPTH`` gives a configurable depth which is set to 3 by default.

 The top-level of the instruction fetch controls the prefetch buffer (in particular flushing it on branches/jumps/exception and beginning prefetching from the appropriate new PC) and supplies new instructions to the ID/EX stage along with their PC.
-Compressed instructions are expanded by the IF stage, so the decoder can always deal with uncompressed instructions (the ID stage still receives the compressed instruction for placing into ``mtval`` on an illegal instruction exception).
+Compressed instructions are expanded by the IF stage, so the decoder can always deal with uncompressed instructions (the ID block still receives the compressed instruction for placing into ``mtval`` on an illegal instruction exception).

 Instruction-Side Memory Interface
 ---------------------------------